ace-design/DEPOSIT/publications/apsec16.md

 ## Article abstract
 This companion page is attached to the article *Automated Deployement of Data Collection Policies over Heterogeneous Shared Sensing Infrastructures* written by Cyril Cecchinel, Philippe Collet and Sebastien Mosser, submitted to APSEC 2016.

   Smart buildings and smart cities rely on interconnected sensor networks that collect data about their environment to support various applications.

 Developing and deploying the data collection architectures of these systems is a challenging problem.
 The specificities of the sensor platforms compel software engineers to work at a low level.
-This activity tedious, producing code that badly exploit the network architecture, and hampering reuse of data collection policies.
-Moreover several data collection programs cannot be guaranteed to be deployable on a shared infrastructure.
+This makes this activity tedious, producing code that badly exploit the network architecture, and hampering reuse of data collection policies.
+Moreover, several data collection programs cannot be guaranteed to be deployable on a shared infrastructure.

 In this paper, we present an automated approach that supports *(i)* the definition of data collection policies at a higher